mulle-nat-stash/mulle-bootstrap/FAQ.md

 ## Where is what in .bootstrap.auto ?

-* Files in `.bootstrap.auto` are an amalgamation of .bootstrap and the contents of .bootstrap of the dependencies.
+* Files in `.bootstrap.auto` are an amalgamation of .bootstrap and the contents of the `.bootstrap` folders of the dependencies.
-* .bootstrap/config should not exist
+* `.bootstrap/config` should not exist
-* Folders in `.bootstrap.auto/repos` are the settings inherited from .bootstrap`.
+* Folders in `.bootstrap.auto/repos` are the settings inherited from `.bootstrap`.